 Talking To Your Kids

-- Understand that addiction is a disease of the brain that in almost all cases starts when your kids smoke, drink or use other drugs in adolescence when the brain is still developing.
+- Understand that addiction is a disease of the brain that in almost all cases starts when your kids smoke, nicotine, alcohol, or use other drugs in adolescence when the brain is still developing.

-- Acknowledge that marijuana, alcohol and tobacco are substances that are out there and that many people use them.
-Explain that tobacco and prescription drugs - like alcohol and illegal drugs - are also risky and can rewire your brain and increase the chance that you will get hooked.
+- Acknowledge that nicotine, alcohol, and marijuana are substances that are out there and that many people use them.
+Explain that nicotine and prescription drugs - like alcohol and illegal drugs - are also risky and can rewire your brain and increase the chance that you will get hooked.

 - Listen carefully to your child.
 Educate yourself so you can answer his or her questions.
 As children get older, their questions get more difficult, so you need to be prepared.

-- Peer pressure may play a pivotal role in a child’s decision to use drugs.
+- Peer pressure may play a pivotal role in a child’s decision to use nicotine, alcohol and other drugs.
 However, encourage your child to be their own person and make their own decisions.

-- Tell your child the truth—that drugs, including alcohol and tobacco, may make them feel good for a while (by activating brain chemicals).
+- Tell your child the truth—that drugs, including nicotine and alcohol, may make them feel good for a while (by activating brain chemicals).
 Unfortunately, that feeling is brief and no one can know the true potency or lifetime effects of these substances.

-- Try to impress on your child the long-term consequences drinking, smoking or using other drugs may have on something they enjoy doing, such as sports, math or writing.
+- Try to impress on your child the long-term consequences nicotine, alcohol, and other drugs may have on something they enjoy doing, such as sports, math or writing.

 - Point out that adolescents are in a period of life during which they need their brains to operate at full efficiency.
 These substances can impair brain function.

 - Make the point that repeated “chemical activation” will eventually cause people to crave that chemical and want to keep using it even if it hurts them.